joshwnj/knowledge/time-limit-on-tasks.md

 -   30 minutes is a good starting place for new tasks that I'm not sure about.
 That's enough time to either complete a short task, or prepare myself for a longer one.

 -   it's ok to go past the timer if you're just doing final stages of wrapup, sending email, etc. But shouldn't go beyond a couple of minutes, and shouldn't introduce anything new.

+## context switching

+I do a lot of context switching on a daily basis.
+Many projects that I need to juggle and keep moving.

+One way to approach this is:

+- start of the day, write a list of each project that needs some attention.
+- before diving into any of them, give each one a 30 minute block.
+- 30 minutes is not usually enough time to "finish", so the focus is on discovery and planning.
+Spend the time writing a plan of what to accomplish today, and how long to devote to that.

+This helps to avoid the situation of getting to the end of the day and realizing that too many important topics are untouched.

+In an asynchronous team, even moving just 1 thing forward can make all the difference.